XraySpectroscopy/XAS-Data-Interchange/specification/spec.md

 ### Version Information

 The first line of the XDI header contains the XDI version to which the file conforms.
 XDI represents versions of the file format with a `<version>.<subversion>.<release>` numbering scheme.
-The `<subversion>` number is incremented when changes are made to the format that do not affect compatibility with previous versions, as when new defined header fields are defined.
+The `<subversion>` number is incremented when changes are made to the format that do not affect compatibility with previous versions, as when new defined header fields are added to the dictionary.
 (A parser compliant with an earlier minor version would treat the newly defined header as an extension field.
 Propagated to an output file as an extension field, this field would then be interpreted correctly by a more recent parser.)
 The `<version>` number is incremented when major changes are made to the format, as when the definition of the contents of a defined header field is altered.
 The `<release>` is incremented when the library or its documentation is altered without altering the specification in any way.
 Use of the `<release>` number in XDI files is **optional**.

 A series of **optional** entries denoting further versioning information, separated by white space, **may** follow the XDI version.